mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-custom-jwt/README.md

 In this example, you should be able to:

-- Render an unauthenticated embedded dashboard
+- Render an authenticated embedded dashboard
-- Manually refresh the dashboard (Refresh all charts within a dashboard)
-- Set the whole dashboard theme to `'light'` or `'dark'`
-- Set background colour of all charts shown on the dashboard.
-Note that this will overwrite the colour that has been set by the current theme
-- Set the max data age of a chart on a dashboard
+- Render a dashboard to valid users only
-- Set the height and width mode to `'fixed'` or `'scale'`.
+- Custom JWT authentication via the `jsonwebtoken` package

 ## Quick Start